izdwuut/gog-picker/README.md

 ## Single winner

 The script is intended to be invoked from a [CLI](https://en.wikipedia.org/wiki/Command-line_interface).
-By running it with `-u` (`--url`) parameter you can pick a winner of a single drawing:
+By running it with an optional positional `url` parameter you can pick a winner of a single drawing:

 ```
-$ python picker.py --url URL
+$ python picker.py URL
 ```

 `URL` is a link to a r/GiftofGames thread like this one: `https://www.reddit.com/r/GiftofGames/comments/9n7ywa/offersteam_n/`.